 IFPS Program Characteristics

-- Small caseloads (2 to 4 families)
+- Small caseloads (2-4 families)

-- Intensive interventions (8 to 10 hours per week as needed)
+- Intensive interventions (8-10 hours per week)

 - Services delivered primarily in the family’s home